jhazured/gcp_datamigration_infra/README.md

         - Secret Manager Accessor
         - Compute Admin (if managing compute resources)
     - Jenkins credentials configured to securely store the Service Account JSON key.

+## Scripts

+The scripts/ directory includes helper scripts used during local development or Jenkins pipeline runs:

+        1. deploy_images.sh
+                - Wrapper script to invoke Ansible playbooks inside a Docker container.
+                - Supports dynamic environment (ENV) and action (ACTION) parameters for modular task execution.
+Useful for triggering builds, deploys, or configuration tasks.
+        2. remove_images.sh
+                - Deletes built Docker images both locally and from GCP Artifact Registry.
+                - Useful for cleanup operations before destroying infrastructure or to free up storage in CI environments.

+These scripts are primarily used by Jenkins or local developers to trigger automated steps consistently without needing to manually execute Docker or Ansible commands.

 ## Jenkins Pipelines